wso2/micro-integrator/examples/getting-started/README.md

 ### Docker Deployment

 We assume that you have followed all the steps in the section [Create the order processing back-end](#1-create-the-order-processing-back-end) and [Create the composite service to invoke the back-end.](#2-create-the-composite-service-to-invoke-the-back-end)
-In [Create the composite service to invoke the back-end](#2-create-the-composite-service-to-invoke-the-back-end) step 3 you need to replace 'order-process-backend' endpoint address in [forwardOrderApi.xml](https://github.com/wso2/micro-integrator/blob/master/examples/getting-started/composite-service/composite-service/src/main/synapse-config/api/forwardOrderApi.xml) file as follows because in docker containers each container has their own localhost.
+In [Create the composite service to invoke the back-end](#2-create-the-composite-service-to-invoke-the-back-end) step 3 you need to replace 'order-process-backend' endpoint address in [forwardOrderApi.xml](https://github.com/wso2/micro-integrator/blob/master/examples/getting-started/composite-service/composite-service/src/main/synapse-config/api/forwardOrderApi.xml) file as follows because in Docker containers, each container has its own localhost.
 ```xml
 <endpoint>
     <address uri="http://backend:8290/order"/>
 </endpoint>
 ```

 Here we are going to use **docker-compose** command for docker deployment.
-Therefore we need a ```docker-compose.yml``` file which include all the details about the docker containers.
+Therefore, we need a ```docker-compose.yml``` file which includes all the details about the Docker containers.
 This is the docker-compose.yml file we are going to use in this example.

 ```yml
 version: "3.7"